 The 10% experience point penalty only applied under specific circumstances, and did not apply to the most egregious special snowflake classes (the prestige classes).
 Multiclassing in general was a bad idea in 3rd edition though; while the mundane classes might benefit from it to avoid "dead" levels, the spellcasters were better off taking only pure class levels and prestige class levels that granted full spellcasting ability.
 Thus while a fighter/rogue/ranger/monk might sound cheesy, it was less powerful than a straight up full caster character due to Linear Warriors, Quadratic Wizards.

-Pretty much any version of D&D one might care to name has started out with a fairly limited number of player character class/race choices and then proceeded to enable this trope more and more over time in the name of making money by selling more splats.
+Pretty much any version of D&D one might care to name has started out with a fairly limited number of player character class/race choices and then proceeded to enable this trope more and more over time by selling more material, with almost every new sourcebook offering new ways to customize your character, and that's not even counting stuff from their official articles.

 Witch Girls Adventures hangs an enormous lampshade on this with the "Mary Sue" trait, which gives you a bonus when doing anything attention-getting or which demonstrates how special and unique your character is.